From gritty mill towns to wild moorlands and secluded coves, Yorkshire is England’s best-kept secret.

 The county’s terrain ranges from moorlands and broad vales with tumbling streams to magnificent mountainous uplands.
 Ancient Roman roads wind through mediaeval hamlets and towns still strongly marked by the Industrial Revolution, while mystical abbeys and castles cast shadows over the hills.

-The mediaeval city of York is a must for any visitor to Yorkshire.
+The medieval city of York is a must for any visitor to Yorkshire.
 As King George VI once said, “The history of York is the history of England”.
 It’s certainly easy to agree with him as you stroll atop the city’s 13th-century walls and gaze down from treetop height on the story of England.

 Through the centuries, this ancient city has witnessed the weaving of history’s colourful tapestry: Anglo Saxon invaders building a settlement on the ruins of the Roman fort, Vikings sailing their longships up the river Ouse in 867 to conquer northern England to make York the capital.